A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Grab a board game and sip your way through a rotating list of mostly local beers at this more-gritty- than-pretty bar on James Street North.

 Hamilton’s doughnut legacy dates back to 1964, when the first Tim Hortons opened.
 Today, Donut Monster is a local fave, with yeast-based varieties such as Lavender Lemon and Peanut Butter Overload.
-Elsewhere in town, Lick the Whisk dishes ice cream and waffles, Cake and Loaf serves up super-moist (thanks to buttermilk) chocolate fudge brownies and Crumbled offers vegans a delicious Snickers cake bowl.
+Elsewhere in town, Cake and Loaf serves up super-moist (thanks to buttermilk) chocolate fudge brownies and Crumbled offers vegans a delicious Snickers cake bowl.

 With just six seats, The Heather may be Canada’s tiniest restaurant.
 A counter-side spot means you can watch Chef Matt Cowan plate as many as 10 courses—think seared beef heart with eggplant-marrow purée and black garlic jus, yogurt mousse and dried scallops, and charred broccoli with oyster cream.
 With one menu, one seating and one employee (Cowan himself), expect a journey through elevated Canadian cuisine.